dart-lang/site-www/src/_guides/language/language-tour.md

 /// Sets the [bold] and [hidden] flags ... void enableFlags({bool bold, bool hidden}) {...}
 ```

+You can also use trailing commas when declaring a function.

 Although named parameters are a kind of optional parameter,
 you can annotate them with [@required][] to indicate